falcosecurity/falco-website/content/en/blog/announcing_plugins_and_cloud_security_with_falco.md

 - Source Plugins add new data sources to Falco.
 They produce input events, from either the local machine or a remote source, that Falco can understand.
 - Extractor Plugins parse the data coming from source plugins and expose new fields that can be used in Falco rules.

-The combination of Source and extractors plugins allows users to feed arbitrary data into Falco, parse it in useful ways and create rules and policies from it.
+The combination of Source and Extractor plugins allows users to feed arbitrary data into Falco, parse it in useful ways and create rules and policies from it.
 Let me give you an example: the Cloudtrail plugin extends Falco to understand Cloudtrail logs (either local or stored on S3) and allows you to write rules like this one:

 ```yaml
 - rule: Console Login Without MFA